-Continuation of ART 247 with increased emphasis on individualized studio projects.
-Includes investigation of non-traditional painting media and processes.
+Emphasizes the continued development of naturalistic technique beyond Advanced Painting I through the study of representational subject matter.
+Continues the development of aesthetic and technical understanding of painting at an elevated level through projects that may include master copies, portraits, landscape, and still-life.
 Prerequisite(s): C or better in ART 247.
 (PCS 1.1, 3 credit hours - 0 hours lecture, 6 hours lab)